-Both public and private corporations issue corporate bonds, which are a type of fixed income security.
+Both public and private corporations issue corporate bonds, which are a type of fixed-income security.
 Corporations place these investments on the open market to help fund projects and other major financial undertakings.
-Investors can purchase corporate bonds on either the primary or secondary markets, and they offer predictable payouts and strong liquidity.
+Investors can purchase a corporate bond on either the primary or secondary markets, and they offer predictable payouts and strong liquidity.
 If you have questions about how corporate bonds could fit into your portfolio, consult with a local financial advisor.

 Corporate bonds are one of many different types of bonds.
-Essentially, they are a debt obligation that’s being offered by companies to investors.
+Essentially, they are a debt obligation that’s being offered by companies to investors as a loan.
 Bonds are one of the two main types of corporate securities you can invest in.
-The other, stocks, represent buying a small portion of ownership of the actual company, while bonds are loaning money to the company.
+The other, stocks, represent buying a small portion of ownership of the actual company, while bonds are loaning your money to the company.

-Bonds are generally less risky than stock as they are not subject to the whims of the stock market.
-In turn, though, bonds generally have less of a chance for a big return than stock investments.
+Bonds are generally less risky than stocks, as they are not subject to the whims of the stock market.
+In turn, bonds generally have less of a chance for a big return than stock investments.
 However, as you near retirement, this low-risk investment type may be more attractive than a volatile stock.

 How to Buy Corporate Bonds